Last updated on October 10, 2022

 Dark Heart of the Wood | Illustration by Mark Tedin

-The “Banned and Restricted” announcements for MTG are pretty polarizing within the community.
-An important part of the formation and maintenance of constructed formats, it’s a huge part of the Magic ecosystem and has a lot of chatter around it.
+The “Banned and Restricted” announcements for MTG tend to polarize the community.
+Bans are an important part of the formation and maintenance of constructed formats, and a huge part of the Magic ecosystem.
+They rightfully get a lot of chatter around them.

 The Latest B&R Announcement